SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

   INTO @DATA(wa_untyped_literals).

-"Miscellaneous typed literals in an ABAP SQL statement "Note that typed literals can be specified in in read "positions where host variables are possible.
+"Miscellaneous typed literals in an ABAP SQL statement "Note that typed literals can be specified in read "positions where host variables are possible.
 DATA(tmstamp) = CONV timestamp( '20240808112517' ).
 DATA(some_string) = `Some string`.